-Homemade Apple Donut Soaps for Natural Anti-Aging Skin Care
+Homemade Apple Donut Soap Recipe for Natural Anti-Aging Skin Care

 Donuts continue to be on trend.
 And while your waistline may not agree with this particular trend, you can enjoy my homemade apple donut soaps without worry.
-Naturally sugar free, these DIY donut soaps are made with natural apple powder to gently exfoliate and rejuvenate skin.
+Naturally sugar free, this apple donut soap recipe is made with natural apple powder to gently exfoliate and rejuvenate skin.
 All without any calories for your waist to worry about.

 In addition, this homemade soap recipe also contains moisture rich kokum butter and shea oil making these homemade apple donut soaps a must have staple for your morning skin care routine.

 Because aging skin tends to be dry, I carefully formulated this donut soap recipe so that it won’t strip your skin of all its natural oils.
 As it’s a low cleansing and high conditioning soap, your skin won’t feel tight or dry after use.